 “So prayer does absolutely nothing then.
 I was right after all!”

 “Oh Heavens no!
 Did I say that?
 No, I do get action alerts from time to time.
 When we get enough prayers about a particular topic, my beeper goes off.”

 “Yes.
-And then I log in, see – and then I can decide if it’s something I need to attend to.
-But usually it isn’t.”
+And then I log in like this, see — and then I can decide if it’s something I need to attend to.
+But usually, it isn’t.”

-Fluke shook his head as if trying to dislodge cobwebs from his brain.
+Fluke shook his head vigorously, as if trying to dislodge cobwebs from his brain.

 “Fluke, I’m giving you exactly 90 seconds to wrap this up.
 You’d better have a damn good argument as to why I shouldn’t damn you.
 If you’ll pardon the pun.”
 He gave another self-satisfied chuckle.